 Private organizations are strongly encouraged to follow the same directive to mitigate risks and plan updates, as these vulnerabilities are present in the same products in the private sector.

-Read next: Best Patch Management Software for 2022
+Read next: Best Patch Management Software

 eSecurity Planet editor Paul Shread contributed to this report